-When having risen to the exalted rank of lance bombardier (one hook), one night I did the job of Watch NCO, unfortunately, I must have missed the bit where I was to inspect personally, every hour, the big raft that we had assembled the previous day.
+When having risen to the exalted rank of lance bombardier (one chevron), one night I did the job of Watch NCO, unfortunately, I must have missed the bit where I was to inspect personally, every hour, the big raft that we had assembled the previous day.
 Come the morning I was in the gun because the tide had gone out and stranded it high and dry.

 Another time was running the night picket; I came up with the ‘brilliant idea’ of letting everyone sleep in and didn’t wake my relief.
 Now if an ordinary person were to think this through; I had already missed my sleep and therefore wouldn’t benefit.
-My relief woke up, then panicked, got up then went to sleep.
-Okay, it wasn’t a full on exercise so no harm, except for the exasperated head shake of the Staff SGT.
+My relief woke up, then panicked, got up, then went to sleep.
+Okay, it wasn’t a full-on exercise so no harm, except for the exasperated head shake of the Staff SGT.

 At range practice, the associated ability to concentrate by cutting out the rest of the world was some compensation.
-This ability allowed me to impress the serjeants for once.
+This ability allowed me to impress the sergeants for once.
 The exception was the qualifying with the Owen sub-machine carbine.
 Warm-up shots danced a rock up the stop butts no problem.
 Off the hip at 10 yards again no problem until we get to deliberate aiming at 25 yards.

 One interlude was an attempt to transfer to the CAF (citizens air force), had to go to the recruiting office in Sydney.
 Did well except that I failed the medical because I had a WART on my knuckle.
 Later despite sending a medical certificate saying it was burnt off was still unsuccessful.

-Arrived with about 50 others, then we were guided into the first exam, with the direction that after, those successful would be called back for the next test.
+Arrived with about 50 others, then we were guided into the first exam, with the direction that those successful would be called back for the next test.

 Flew through it and as most of the others looked like office types, I was surprised when the group had been cut by half for the next test, as it had been what I thought was an easy English test, and that not being my best subject.
 The next two tests (Maths and Physics) reduced the group to about 15.

 Then we started the physical tests, keeping a light dot in a circle with rudder pedals and joystick.
-As I had done a bit of 'hanger flying' as an aircraft apprentice, I found this an easy exercise.
+As I had done a bit of 'hangar flying' as an aircraft apprentice, I found this an easy exercise.

-The remaining applicants underwent the medical examination; the best bit was putting drops in the eye which expanded the pupil, true to Army tradition this was in a different building returning through the bright sun afterwards.
+The remaining applicants underwent the medical examination; the best bit was putting drops in the eye, which expanded the pupil, true to Army tradition this was in a different building returning through the bright sun afterwards.
 Guess who had the only sunglasses, if I had several I could have made a fortune; still damn bright with them on.
 By this time we were down to about a dozen hopefuls.

 The last hurdle was the interview board.
 Perhaps I didn't have the right school tie on or one at all; the Colonel suggested that if I went into RAEME as an Aircraft Maintainer, I would be welcome.
 I didn't think much of that idea so demurred.
 NOTE for future reference.